brookinsconsulting/swark/README.md

 Requirements
 =====

-The following requirements exists for using BC Google Video Sitemap extension:
+The following requirements exists for using the Swark extension:

 o  eZ Publish version: